uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/experienced-teachers.md

 * review the latest [Teachers’ Standards](https://www.gov.uk/government/publications/teachers-standards)
 * catch up on changes to the [national curriculum and qualifications](https://www.gov.uk/topic/schools-colleges-childrens-services/curriculum-qualifications)
 * read through current behaviour management guidelines – see the Department for Education’s [advice](https://www.gov.uk/government/publications/behaviour-and-discipline-in-schools)

+## Finding a role

+[Search for a teaching role in England](https://teaching-vacancies.service.gov.uk/).
+You can set up job alerts so that you do not miss out on any opportunities.

+Take a look at the different [types of schools and staff roles](https://www.gov.uk/types-of-school) to find the best opportunity for you.

+We can give you one-to-one support if you’re returning to teach modern foreign languages, maths or physics.

+Our return to teaching advisers can help with finding vacancies, reviewing your subject and pedagogical knowledge, application support, and interview preparation.

+For advice on returning to teaching, speak to a return to teaching adviser by using the [Get an adviser](/tta-service) service.

 ### Information technology